• Skip to primary navigation

 Takeaway Thoughts

-The Reebok Nanoflex V2 has been a surprisingly strong cross-training shoe across the board.
+The Reebok Nanoflex V2 is a surprisingly strong cross-training shoe.
 The first iteration of this shoe, the Reebok Nanoflex TR, had areas where it fell short, and it lacked comfort for all-day wear.

 The Reebok Nanoflex V2 has been improved in many areas, including its durability for different training contexts like CrossFit and lifting, and this model was pretty comfortable for all-day wear.

-For the most part, I enjoy the construction updates in the Nanoflex V2.
-I think this shoe will still fall short for niche athletes and lifters like serious CrossFitters and barbell athletes, but it’s a good budget-friendly shoe that can kind of do it all.
+I enjoy the Nanoflex V2’s construction updates for the most part.
+This shoe will still fall short for niche athletes and lifters, like serious CrossFitters and barbell athletes, but it’s a good budget-friendly shoe that can kind of do it all.

 If you have additional questions on the Reebok Nanoflex V2, drop a comment below or reach out to me personally via Instagram (@jake_boly or @that_fit_friend).